310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 I heard that you got into karate because you admired Kiryu-dono, rather than out of love for the sports.

 Do you have anything that you can say is just as important as your very own life?
-Or maybe something that exceeds that, even?
+Or perhaps something that exceeds that, even?

 Ah, actually, perhaps it’s rarer for people to already have something like that at such a young age…?
 {% endbubble %}